mhibx/wazuh-security-monitoring-lab/README.md

 **Telemetry → Collection → Detection → Alert → Investigation → Decision**

-During the project, I learned to investigate alerts by examining the underlying evidence rather than relying only on the alert title or severity.
+During the project, I learned to investigate security activity by examining the underlying evidence rather than relying only on the alert title or severity.

 For endpoint investigations, this included analyzing: